MrDomani/CodeExtractoR/README.md

 Created with extracting code snippets from articles from [RJournal](https://journal.r-project.org/) and other similar sources.

-Mostly for purposes related to Research Workshops subject on Warsaw University of Technology.
+Mostly for purposes related to [Case Studies](https://github.com/mini-pw/2020L-WarsztatyBadawcze) subject on Warsaw University of Technology.

 ## Install
 ``` r